The truth will set you free

 Again and again, we may embrace what we have never recognized as wrong in God’s eyes.
 Yet what we don’t know can hurt us, and can profoundly hurt others too.

-I lived in such naïveté for so very long.
-It took profound hurt to show me that the Proverbs passages directed to “the simple” were God’s cries to me.
+I lived in such naïveté for a very long time.
+It took profound betrayal to show me that the Proverbs passages directed to “the simple” were God’s cries to me.

 Wisdom calls aloud, … “How long will you who are simple love your simple ways?”
 (1:20, 22)